Divergence, thickness and hypergraph index for general Coxeter groups: Hypergraph index and the first Betti number

 \subsection{Questions}

 The following open questions are suggested by Theorem~\ref{thm:bettiIntro} and the examples in Section~\ref{sec:examplesBetti}.

 \begin{questions} Let $\Delta$ be a connected Dynkin diagram. \begin{enumerate} \item Which hypergraph indexes are realised as we vary over all connected Dynkin diagrams having the same first Betti number as $\Delta$?
 In particular, is hypergraph index $b_1(\Delta) + 1$ realised? \item Which hypergraph indexes are realised as we vary over all connected Dynkin diagrams having the same underlying unlabelled graph as $\Delta$?
-In particular, is hypergraph index $b_1(\Delta) + 1$ realised? \end{enumerate} \end{questions}
+In particular, for which underlying graphs is hypergraph index $b_1(\Delta) + 1$ realised? \end{enumerate} \end{questions}

-We restrict to connected Dynkin diagrams here because, by Lemma~\ref{lem:reducible}, the main interest for hypergraph index is in irreducible Coxeter systems.
+We restrict to connected Dynkin diagrams here because, by Lemmas~\ref{lem:finite} and~\ref{lem:reducible1} and Proposition~\ref{prop:reducible2}, the main interest for hypergraph index is in irreducible Coxeter systems.
 We also observe that by Proposition~\ref{prop:labels7up}, once the underlying graph of $\Delta$ is fixed, we only need to consider edge labels in the finite set $\{2,3,4,5,6,7,\infty\}$ for (2).
 Note as well that by Theorem~\ref{thm:hyp_thick_div_Intro}(1) and Corollary~\ref{cor:linearIntro}, a Coxeter system which is irreducible and has hypergraph index $0$ must be irreducible affine, and hence its Dynkin diagram is restricted to being a tree or a cycle.

 \frenchspacing